 So what do you do?

 Here are 3 key things you need to do:

 Differentiate!
 Differentiate!
 Differentiate!

 So, the essays are all the same.
-“I was working on this tough project, the client was demanding, and my boss had quit – so I stepped up to the plate, worked late hours, and won laurels for completing the project on time.”
+“I was working on this tough project, the client was demanding, and my boss had quit – so I stepped up, worked late hours, and won laurels for completing the project on time.”

 Here is a simple exercise.
 Create an imaginary character.
 Let’s call him Amit.

 Amit has a profile “similar” to yours but just a little better.